 This is an annual maintenance program to place new pavement markings with a thermoplastic material on streets throughout the Village.
 The priorities for striping include school zones and school crosswalks, the business districts and high volume streets.

 The sweeping of Village streets continues to provide many benefits to residents and the community.
 Street sweeping is effective at removing both large and small pollutants that collect along the Village’s Streets.
 Sweepers collect and remove paper, refuse materials, leaves and other debris which can collect in the gutters.
-These types of debris are considered pollutants, thereby threaten the storm water collection system and also block storm water inlets which results in localized flooding during heavy precipitation.
+These types of debris are considered pollutants, thereby threaten the stormwater collection system and also block stormwater inlets which result in localized flooding during heavy precipitation.
 Equally important, is the collection of metal particles and hazardous waste left behind from passing vehicles which are extremely harmful to the environment.

 Street Sweeping is completed for the Village once a month starting the month of April thru October.